 While your employer will report all re-employment service to us, you’re required to track your days and contact us if you plan to work after the month in which you exceed the limit.

+Let your employer know you’re collecting a pension when you accept a job.
 You can work until the end of the month in which you exceed the limit without affecting your pension.

 Jocelyn plans to do some supply teaching in the upcoming school year.
 Here’s a possible scenario to help illustrate what Jocelyn needs to do, and when, once she becomes re-employed.